CSUChico-CSCI340/final-project/README.md

 	* Go
 	* Java
 	* Other (get approval)

+In addition to answering one of the questions above, you may get extra credit by also answering the following question:
-* As an Extra Credit question: How much does Docker virtualization impact the performance of threads compared to a native system in one of the following languages?
+* Extra Credit question: How much does Docker virtualization impact the performance of threads compared to a native (or native VM) system in one of the following languages?
 	* C
 	* Python
 	* Rust